TurboGears/tg2docs/docs/cookbook/advanced_caching.rst

 This is usually enough to cache authentication requests in an environment where user data, permissions and groups change rarely.
-A better cache management, invalidating the user cache whenever the user itself or its permission change, is required for more variable scenarios.
+A better cache management, invalidating the user cache whenever the user itself or its permission change, is required for more volatile scenarios.